ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

 # SQL Select Basics

-The basics are `where`, `group`, `order` and `limit` conditions.
+The basics are `where`, `group`, `order` and `limit`.
 For joins check out [Joining data](docs://sql-query-builder/select/joining-data).

-Keep in mind that i'm also aliasing the `people` table inside the `$people` variable for the following examples.
+Keep in mind that i'm also aliasing the `people` table inside the `$people` variable for all examples in this document.

 ```php
 $people = $h->table('people');
 ```

 > Note: The displayed SQL query in the examples has no prepared statements.
-In other words the "?" have been replaced with the actual parameter.
+In other words the "?" placeholders have been replaced with the actual parameter.

 ## Columns / fields